-Chart 74 shows the water levels at bore PHGW1B.
-The bore is located approximately 750 m north of Longwall 305.
-The piezometers at 216 mbgl and 554 mbgl showed a slight increase in water pressures since 2018.
-During the reporting period, all piezometers showed steady water pressures and no impact from mining of Longwall 305.
+Chart 61 shows the water levels at bore PHGW1B.
+The piezometers are located approximately 750 m north of Longwall 305.
+A connection failure prevented upload of data for sensors in PHGW1B in 2016.
+Sensors have now been reinstated.
+During the reporting period, all piezometers showed steady water pressures and no response to mining of Longwall 305.

-Chart 74 Time Variations in Potentiometric Heads at PHGW1B
+Chart 61 Time Variations in Potentiometric Heads at PHGW1B